-The Master of Arts program in journalism requires between 32 s.h. of graduate credit with thesis.
+The Master of Arts program in Journalism with Thesis requires 34 s.h. of graduate credit.
 Students who plan to continue on to doctoral studies in the school can complete the required coursework for the master’s degree, plus one additional course, and successfully pass a qualifying examination; a thesis is not required.

 The M.A. program is designed to meet the needs of: